Timing belt

 1997 Honda Civic 4 cyl Wheel Drive Type unknown Manual 177000 miles

-just needed to know if this is common for the tenioner bolt to break?
-I had my timing belt replaced a few months ago and then it started making a funny noise about 3 months after the belt was changed.
-I took it back and they said the timing belt tenioner needed to be changed and while they were doing that the bolt broke.
-How expensive is it to replace the bolt.
-I need to find someone that can do it b/c the guy that was doing the work does it on the side and does not have the right tools and equipment to replace this bolt.
-He mentioned that my motor would need to be pulled.
-Is this correct?
+just needed to know if this is common for the tenioner bolt to break? i had my timing belt replaced a few months ago and then it started making a funny noise about 3 months after the belt was changed. i took it back and they said the timing belt tenioner needed to be changed and while they were doing that the bolt broke. how expensive is it to replace the bolt. i need to find someone that can do it b/c the guy that was doing the work does it on the side and does not have the right tools and equipment to replace this bolt. he mentioned that my motor would need to be pulled. is this correct?

-Sunday, January 5th, 2020 AT 5:45 PM (Merged)
+Jan 5, 2020 at 5:45 PM (Merged)

 BRUCE HUNT